berstend/berstend/readme.md

 _Guide to emailing me:_

 - ✅ Just saying thanks (who doesn't like that 😄)
-- ✅ Inquiries regarding consulting gigs or paid support
+- ✅ Consulting (250USD/hr): I'm usually busy but feel free to ask
-- ❌ Asking for free support that belongs in public issues
+- ❌ Asking for free support that belongs in public issues or stackoverflow